Reubin Askew: Governorship

 Askew won the Democratic nomination for governor in 1970.
 Secretary of State of Florida Thomas Burton Adams, Jr., was his running-mate for lieutenant governor.
-In its endorsement of the Askew-Adams ticket, the Miami Herald said that Askew had "captured the imagination of a state that plainly deserves new leadership."
-During the campaign, the incumbent Republican governor, Claude R. Kirk Jr., ridiculed his opponent Askew as "a momma's boy who wouldn't have the courage to stand up under the fire of the legislators" and a "nice sweet-looking fellow chosen by liberals ... to front for them."
+In its endorsement of the Askew-Adams ticket, the Miami Herald reported that Askew had "captured the imagination of a state that plainly deserves new leadership."
+During the campaign, the incumbent Republican governor, Claude R. Kirk Jr., ridiculed his opponent Askew as "a momma's boy who wouldn't have the courage to stand up under the fire of the legislators" and a "nice sweet-looking fellow chosen by liberals...to front for them."
 Such rhetoric helped to reinvigorate the Democratic coalition.
 Mike Thompson, who managed the 1970 Republican gubernatorial primary campaign waged by state representative L. A. "Skip" Bafalis, sat out the general election between Kirk and Askew.
 Thompson later said that the often acerbic Kirk had demolished "the coalition of Republicans and conservative Democrats who elected him in 1966. ...
 The trail from Tallahassee to Palm Beach is littered with the bodies of former friends, supporters, and citizens -- all of whom made the fatal mistake of believing the words of Claude Kirk."

 With 57% of the vote, Askew and Adams unseated Kirk and Lieutenant Governor Ray C. Osborne.
-(From 1887 to 1969, the Florida Constitution did not provide for a lieutenant governor.
-The change allowed the top two positions to be filled by running mates from the same political party.)
+From 1887 to 1969, the Florida Constitution did not provide for a lieutenant governor.
+The change allowed the top two positions to be filled by running mates from the same political party.

 In 1974, Askew was re-elected, with J. H. Williams as his running mate.
 He is one of seven Florida governors to have been elected for two terms (the others were LeRoy Collins, Bob Graham, Lawton Chiles, Jeb Bush, Rick Scott, and Ron DeSantis).
 Askew was the first governor to serve two full four-year terms.